 (e) With any single DC Tie Resource or DC Tie Load unavailable, followed by Manual System Adjustments, followed by a common tower outage, or the contingency loss of a single generating unit, transmission circuit, transformer, shunt device, FACTS device, or DC Tie Resource or DC Tie Load, with or without a single line-to-ground fault, all Facilities shall be within their applicable Ratings, the ERCOT System shall remain stable with no cascading or uncontrolled Islanding, and there shall be no non-consequential Load loss.
-An operational solution may be planned on a permanent basis to resolve a performance deficiency under this condition.
+An operational solution may be planned on a permanent basis to resolve a performance deficiency under this condition; and

+(f) For any contingency event described in this Section 4.1.1.2 and for all category P1, P2, P3, P4, P5, P6, or P7 events described in the NERC Reliability Standard addressing Transmission Planning Performance Requirements, the total Load loss shall be less than 1,000 MW.
+Calculation of total Load loss shall include both consequential Load loss and all Load reducing consumption or disconnecting from the ERCOT System as a consequence of the resulting voltage excursion.